1914 Australian federal election

 The 1914 Australian federal election was held in Australia on 5 September 1914.
 The election had been called before the declaration of war in August 1914.
 All 75 seats in the House of Representatives and all 36 seats in the Senate were up for election, as a result of the first double dissolution being granted.
-The incumbent Liberal Party, led by Prime Minister Joseph Cook, was defeated by the opposition Labor Party under Andrew Fisher, who returned for a third term as Prime Minister.
+The incumbent Liberal Party, led by Prime Minister Joseph Cook, was defeated by the opposition Labor Party under Andrew Fisher, who returned for a third term as prime minister.

-The Cook Government is one of only two non-Labor Governments in Australian history that did not last longer than the Labor Government it had replaced; the other was the Howard Government, which was defeated in 2007.
+The Cook government is one of only two non-Labor governments in Australian history that did not last longer than the Labor government it had replaced; the other was the Howard government, which was defeated in 2007.

+Additionally this marks the only time that three consecutive elections resulted in changes of government.
+In fact, since this election there has only ever been a single instance of two consecutive elections resulting in changes of government - 1929 and 1931.
+It also marks the third overall time that an election resulted in a change in government.